Steven Pasquale: Life and career

 Pasquale was born in Hershey, Pennsylvania.
-He attended Bishop McDevitt High School, a Roman Catholic school in Harrisburg, PA.
+He attended Bishop McDevitt High School, a Roman Catholic school in Harrisburg, Pennsylvania.
+Pasquale is also a 1995 YoungArts alumnus.
 He attended the Meadows School of the Arts at Southern Methodist University as a theatre major for one semester before moving to New York, where he starred in numerous theatre productions.
 He originated the role of Fabrizio in the Seattle cast of The Light in the Piazza.
 However, scheduling conflicts with Rescue Me prevented him from reprising the role on Broadway, a disappointment he described as "the most heartbreaking thing that I've ever experienced professionally."

 He played the role of Sheriff Joe Sutter in the musical The Spitfire Grill, where he introduced the song "Forest For the Trees."
 He then landed the lead role of Chris in the 1998 American tour of Miss Saigon.
 In 2002, he played Robbie Faye in the New York production of A Man of No Importance and Archibald Craven at the Joey DiPaolo AIDS Foundation's concert of The Secret Garden alongside Michael Arden, Jaclyn Nedenthal, Will Chase, Max von Essen, Celia Keenan-Bolger, and Tony Award-winning actress Laura Benanti, whom he later married.

 In April 2009, the record label PS Classics released Pasquale's first album, Somethin' Like Love, a jazz record produced by Jessica Molaskey and John Pizzarelli.
 He launched his official website in February 2009 and starred in the Broadway play Reasons to Be Pretty by Neil LaBute.